deco3500-2017/Team-Unfit/README.md

 ## Communications
+Meetings
  - As a team, we all agree that we will meet together at the workshop every week on Wednesday afternoon.
- - Extra meeting will be organise as a team to pick a time and a place with available for every team memebers.
+ - Extra meeting will be organise as a team (if needs) to pick a time and a place with available for every team memebers.

+ Storage
- - Files will be all stored on Github.
-Files such as documents will be store on Google Drive which all team members will have access and opportunity to edit and view those documents.
+ - Files will be stored on Github.
+ - Files such as documents or report will be store on Google Drive where all team members will have access and opportunity to edit and view those documents.
+Google Drive allows every team members to view and able to receive the last edit documents version.

+ Social Platform
+ - Using facebook to contact with each other.
+It will be the first options for all memebers to communcate with each other about the project.
+ - All members had signed up on Slack.
+It will be the second options if facebook is not working or memeber is not responding.

-Where and when will your team meet and how will you all communicate?1 Where will files be stored and shared?
+Where and when will your team meet and how will you all communicate?
+Where will files be stored and shared?
 What are the file naming conventions?
 Identify the social platform/s your team has adopted and explain the choice.
 How will it facilitate communication and / or file sharing?
 ## Plan
 Identify the key tasks that need to be completed and when.
 Identify:
 - Project phases e.g. research; requirements; design; construction;